antonov-e-v/ansible-php-webserver-simple/README.md

 - database with name `app_db`
 - database user with name `app_user` and password `app_user_password` (don't forget to change it) and all priveleges to `app_db`

-This environment was successfully tested with Laravel project/
+This environment was successfully tested with Laravel project.